syncfusion/ej2-vue-docs/src/maps/maps/user-interactions.md

 ## Tooltip

-Tooltip used to get more information about layer or bubble or marker on mouse over or touch end event performing on that.
-Tooltip is a separate module, So it needs module injection to work maps tooltip.
-Using `provide` option you can inject maps tooltip module into maps.

-Tooltip can be enabled separately for layer or bubble or marker by using `tooltipSettings.visible` as **true**.
-Tooltip `valuePath` value need to set to display dataSource which field as tooltip text.
-Below code snippet illustrate the tooltip enabled for layer to show shape data name field.

-Refer the [`API`](../api/maps/tooltipSettingsModel/) for Tooltip feature.

-**Step: 1** Import the world map geo json data from already created world-map.ts file and assign to `shapeData`.

-**Step: 2** Import MapsTooltip module from `ej2-maps` package and Inject to Maps.

-**Step: 3** Enable tooltip for layer using `tooltipSettings.visible` as true and bind `valuePath` value as 'name'.
+On mouse over or touch end event, the tooltip is used to get more information about the layer, bubble, or marker.
+It can be enabled separately for layer or bubble or marker by using the [`visible`](../api/maps/tooltipSettingsModel/#visible) property of [`tooltipSettings`](../api/maps/tooltipSettingsModel/) as **true**.
+The [`valuePath`](../api/maps/tooltipSettingsModel/#valuepath) property in the tooltip takes the field name that presents in dataSource and displays that value as tooltip text.
+The [`tooltipDisplayMode`](../api/maps/mapsModel/#tooltipdisplaymode) property is used to change the display mode of the tooltip in Maps.
+Following display modes of tooltip are available in the Maps component.
+By default,  [`tooltipDisplayMode`](../api/maps/mapsModel/#tooltipdisplaymode) is set to **"MouseMove"**.

+* MouseMove
+* Click
+* DoubleClick

 {% tab template= "maps/getting-started", isDefaultActive=true %}